-Sanitisers must be placed strategically at all entrances to the media houses with special consideration being given to studio entrances.
+- Sanitisers must be put at all entrances to the media houses with special consideration being given to studio entrances. - Guests and anchors must clean their hands before entering the studio.

-- Guests and anchors must clean their hands before entering the studio and have their temperatures taken. - Crews must wash hands with water and soap before and after each production and where necessary put on masks and gloves.
+Crews must wash hands with water and soap before and after each production and where necessary put on masks and gloves.